 The output signal is directly related to the velocity passing through the meter.

-Turbine, Propeller, and Paddle Wheel or Pelton Wheel
+- Turbine, Propeller, and Paddle Wheel

-Vortex Shedding and Sonar
+- Vortex Shedding

-Variable Area and Rotameter
+- Variable Area and Rotameter

-Orifice Plate, Open Channel, Flow Nozzle, Laminar, Venturi, and Pitot Tube
+- Orifice Plate, Open Channel, Flow Nozzle, Laminar, Venturi, and Pitot Tube

 There are no “universal” flow meters which are suitable for all applications.
 Selecting the proper technology for your application requires writing a flow specification which covers the use of the meter.
 There are usually trade-offs with each meter type, so knowing the critical specifications will be important.

 - What is the Gas or Liquid being measured?